phdccltd/phdcc-papers-api/README.md

 This nodejs API code can be set up to listen for web requests on an internal port.
 The public-facing server for a website will use a proxy to pass requests at `/api` to the API port.
-This isn example Apache conf for the API and the main website [phdcc-papers](https://github.com/chriscant/phdcc-papers).
+Here is an example Apache conf for the API and the main website [phdcc-papers](https://github.com/chriscant/phdcc-papers).

 ```<IfModule mod_ssl.c>
 <VirtualHost *:443>